-Our 18th annual mindfulness retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
+Our 18th annual summer mindfulness retreat will take place at the beautiful College of East Asian Studies in Middletown, CT.
 Our 3-hour morning retreat includes: basic sitting meditation instruction, conscious breathing, sitting, walking, and noble silence.
 The outstanding meditation teacher, Melissa Lewis, will lead the retreat.
 To learn about what is mindfulness (sati) and its benefits scroll below.

 Retreat Time: from 9 a.m. to 12 p.m.